Title: Superintendent of Mount Moriah Cemetery; farmer, real estate developer

 Horatio died from an aneurysm four years later at a Wilmington hospital.
 Henriette lived another 23 years.
 Her obituary mentioned the name of the dairy farm they had once owned and operated, Triple Blue Farm.
 The shopping center they created at Foulk and Naamans Roads is known today as F&N Shopping Village.

 The most revealing fact in her 1989 obituary was that she had been the president of the cemetery’s board of trustees.
-That raises the suspicion that it was just a “figurehead” board in later years, composed only of family members.
+That is further evidence that it was just a “figurehead” board in later years, composed mostly (if not solely) of family members.

 Businesses have different stages of life.
 At some point, business owners must take a cue from the old poker saying about knowing “when to hold ‘em and when to fold ‘em.”
 And while for-profit cemeteries aren’t put on the market that often, there was a time when that option probably should have been considered.
 By the 1960s it was too late.